Vote'n'Rank: Revision of Benchmarking with Social Choice Theory

 \subsubsection{Iterative scoring rules}

-\begin{itemize}[leftmargin=1.em,noitemsep] \item \textit{Threshold rule} applies $c=(1,1,..,1,1,0)$.
-In case of ties scoring vectors $(1,1,...,1,0,0)$, ..., $(1, 0,...,0,0)$ are iteratively applied and used only to compare systems with the maximum sum of scores. \item \textit{Baldwin rule} iteratively applies scoring vectors $(|M|-1,|M|-2,...,1,0)$, $(|M|-2,|M|-3,...,1,0,0)$ ,..., $(1, 0,...,0,0)$, and at each iteration discards systems with the minimum sum of scores. \end{itemize}
+\begin{itemize} \item The \textit{Threshold rule} applies $c=(1,1,..,1,1,0)$.
+In case of ties scoring vectors $(1,1,...,1,0,0)$, ..., $(1, 0,...,0,0)$ are iteratively applied and used only to compare systems with the maximum sum of scores. \item The \textit{Baldwin rule} iteratively applies scoring vectors $(|M|-1,|M|-2,...,1,0)$, $(|M|-2,|M|-3,...,1,0,0)$ ,..., $(1, 0,...,0,0)$, and at each iteration discards systems with the minimum sum of scores. \end{itemize}

 Both rules stop the procedure when it is impossible to break ties or there is only one alternative left.

 \textbf{Interpretation.} The rules are similar in their iterative nature but different in terms of the intuition behind them.
 The \textit{Threshold} rule is based on the idea that the worst position is what matters the most.
 When we start with $c=(1,1,..,1,1,0)$, we choose the alternatives declared worst in the least amount of cases.
 Since there can be ties, additional iterations are used to break them with $c=(1,1,...,1,0,0)$ and so on; in other words, by looking at the least-$k$ positions until we have one alternative left or can not break ties.